adron-orange/build-sample-aspnet5/README.md

-# Welcome to ASP.NET 5
+# Welcome to the Build Sample Project for ASP.NET 5

 We've made some big updates in this release, so it’s **important** that you spend a few minutes to learn what’s new.